For a higher-level overview of authentication and environments, see Authentication & Environments.

 Signing Workflow

-A signed Rebell API request follows this lifecycle:1
+A signed Rebell API request follows this lifecycle:Construct the Signing String

 Build the string that will be signed, including method, path, Client-Id, timestamp, and payload